cristinawithout/2021-04-Li-C/2-RESTful-API.md

 * Each section SHALL have a screen with a list of items.
 * Clicking on an item from the list SHALL navigate to a page with detail about the item.
 * Users SHALL be able to read, create, update and delete each item.
-* Passenger data SHALL be populated from another application and must be stored locally.
-* Passenger data SHALL be read-only.
+* Each passenger belongs to only 1 flight.
+Passenger data SHALL be populated from another application and must also be stored locally.
+Passenger data SHALL be read-only.

 # TASK